Grupo-SEMEAR-USP/swarm_in_blocks/rasp_pkg/README.md

 It contains two important parts:

 ## Raspberry Resources Publisher Node
 It's a python node that keeps collecting information about the Raspberry Pi resources such as **processing states, memory usage, temperature and more**.
-It publishes this information on the `/cloverID/cpu_usage` topic, so the `swarm_station` backend is able to retrieve all this data with the `raspData.sg` custom ROS message.
+It publishes this information on the `/cloverID/cpu_usage` topic, so the `swarm_station` backend is able to retrieve all this data with the `raspData.msg` custom ROS message.

 ## Real Swarm Launch
 That's the ROS launch file that initializes each drone on its own namespace.
 It's important to note that it's built from the **0.23v clovers image version**, and **it has not been implemented yet to the new 0.24v.**